maghaeef/Retail-Industry-LangChain/README.md

-# End-to-End Gen AI Project Using LangChain, Google PaLM in Retail Industry
+# End-to-End Gen AI Project Using LangChain, OpenAI in Retail Industry

 ## Overview
 This project showcases an **LLM-powered** application for a retail scenario using: